Finny7667/Ubuntu-Jellyfin-Nvidia-transcode/README.md

 What does scipt do :
+1) install open ssh server and btop for monitoring
 1) install Brave Origin for minimal bloat
 2) install nvidia drivers and toolkit needed for transcoding
 3) install docker engine ect